 PostSharp can now be used jointly, and without limitation of features, with some obfuscators.
-See [obfuscators] for details.

 Extended reflection API

 The class ReflectionSearch allows you to programmatically navigate the structure of an assembly: find custom attributes of a given type, find children of a given type, find members of a given type, find methods referring a given type or members, or find members accessed from a given method.